Extreme Cold Warning Continues

 A prolonged period of very cold wind chills is expected.

-Wind chill values of minus 40 to minus 45 are occurring over much of Northern Ontario this morning.
+Wind chill values of minus 40 to minus 45 continue this morning.

-This bitterly cold Arctic airmass will remain in place through the weekend.
+Conditions will begin to slowly moderate today.
+Wind chill values near minus 25 to minus 30 are expected tonight.
+As a result, the Extreme Cold warnings are expected to be ended by this afternoon.

 Risks are greater for young children, older adults, people with chronic illnesses, people working or exercising outdoors, and those without proper shelter.